Visit Rwanda and Uganda: Gorilla trekking, safaris, and scenic landscapes in East Africa.

 The best time to visit Rwanda depends on your interests:

-• Gorilla Trekking & Wildlife Safaris: The dry seasons (June–September and December–February) are ideal, as trails are less muddy and animals are easier to spot.
+• gorilla trekking & Wildlife Safaris: The dry seasons (June–September and December–February) are ideal, as trails are less muddy and animals are easier to spot.

 • Bird Watching: The rainy season (March–May and October–November) is perfect for bird enthusiasts, as migratory species are present.